chafey/ethereum-signed-http/README.md

 How to use
 ----------

-1) Paste the addrss of your ethereum account address into the "Recipient" input text box.
+1) Paste the address of your ethereum account address into the "Recipient" input text box.
 Press "Create" - this will create a new Resource smart contract instance granting you access to the URL.